DeepLabCut/DeepLabCut/conda-environments/README.md

 (this would be for CPU-based tensorflow; for GPU support use `tensorflow-gpu=1.13.1`).

-The only thing you then need to add to the env is wxPython, which is OS dependent.
+The only thing you then need to add to the env is deeplabcut (`pip install deeplabcut`) and wxPython, which is OS dependent.
 For Windows and MacOS, you just run `pip install -U wxPython` but for linux you need the specific wheel (https://wxpython.org/pages/downloads/index.html).

 # Using DLC: